DanielMoraite/Object-Measurement-in-Photos-industrial-use-/README.md

 # Danny-s-Adventures
-Learning Python and Machine Learning Resources
+Learning Python and Machine Learning Resources # how to learn

-Hope this collection will serve others who are starting from scratch
+Test Hope this collection will serve others who are starting from scratch

-Thank you,
+Thank you, (test)

 Danny Boy
-Too
+more test Too

+just because we`re learning #see line 2